Create an interactive loon plot widget

 a logical determining whether points appear or not (default is

-for all points).
-If a logical vector is given of length equal to the number of points, then it identifies which points appear (TRUE
+TRUEfor all points).
+If a logical vector is given of length equal to the number of points, then it identifies which points appear (TRUE) and which do not (FALSE).- selected

 a logical determining whether points appear selected at first (default is

-for all points).
-If a logical vector is given of length equal to the number of points, then it identifies which points are (TRUE
+FALSEfor all points).
+If a logical vector is given of length equal to the number of points, then it identifies which points are (TRUE) and which are not (FALSE).- xlabel

 Label for the horizontal (x) axis.
 If missing, one will be inferred from